Classic Lolita: A Mary Magdalene Dress

 Wow, thats your first piece?
 It is good to get quality, but not worth it if it is your first piece.
 I am a devoted Lolita wearer, even though i only have two main pieces.
 I would suggest scouring thrift stores before looking online, its easier that way, and thrift stores can have some great stuff (I found my sweet lolita blouse there, perfect condition).
 And even if the thrift stores dont have anything, look into adjusting already existing products that you already have, such as adding lace to the tops of long white socks, or adjusting shoes to look like lolita shoes, if their basic form is generally lolita.
 But, it would make me incredibly proud to have an MM dress, but i wouldnt do that for my first piece.
 Try looking into the cheaper, yet still good quality, sites, such as annahousefashion.com .
 Lolita is, by standard, an expensive style, but it can be made bearable.
 Although, i am quite jealous^^.

 Nah, it’s worth it completely.
 I’ve owned two or three other OPs since and I’ve gotten rid of them all—this first dress ever is the best dress I’ve ever worn.
-All others looked funny when I tried them on or were too big (despite being burando).
+All others looked funny when I tried them on or were too big (despite being Japanese size M).
+At this point, I’ve finally realized that it’s because I fit in size S, and hence most brand items end up being overly loose on me.

-I ended up purchasing the matching beret and headdress from St. Claire OP set from MM, earrings from VM, kinari socks from Meta, and regular paddock boots to go with that MM OP.
+I ended up purchasing the matching beret and headdress from St. Claire OP set from MM.
 To this date it’s the only lolita set that I have now and I’m happy with just one set.

 O my god, one of the most beautiful dresses i’ve ever seen!!!
 I’ll probably won’t be able to afford even a tenth of it right now, but o my god WHY WHY WHY do you want to sell it?!
 You idiot! (sorry)